In this workshop, you will learn to navigate Cockpit and examine its features and capabilities.

 Accounts: Shows which administrative (root) and other users have accounts on the system.

-Diagnostic report: Collects system configuration and diagnostics information and prepares a report in an XZ format.
+Diagnostic report: Collects system configuration and diagnostics information and prepares a report, in an XZ format.

 Terminal: Opens a Terminal (command line) session to the Cockpit system.
 From there, you can run any commands available to the user you are logged in as.
-For example, as cockpit, you could run docker commands.

-Command: sudo docker ps -a
+Command: sudo ps -a